wolfSSL/wolfTPM/README.md

 ### TPM TLS Client Example

-The wolfSSL TLS client requires loading a private key for mutual authentication.
-We load a "fake" private key and use the `myTpmCheckKey` callback to check for fake key to use the TPM instead.
+The wolfSSL TLS client requires loading a public key to indicate mutual authentication is sued.
+The crypto callback uses the TPM for the private key signing.

 ```
 ./examples/tls/tls_client